 Executive Officer/Marine Instructor

-Major Craig’s personal decorations include the Navy and Marine Corps Commendation Medal (three awards), the Navy and Marine Corps Achievement Medal, the Combat Action Ribbon, as well as various personal, campaign, and service decorations.
+Major Avery’s personal decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (two awards), as well as various personal, campaign, and service decorations.
 Major Avery is a recipient of The Honorable Order of Saint Barbara, a Distinguished Graduate of the Expeditionary Warfare School BSP, and a graduate of the Marine Corps’ Weapons and Tactics Instructor course.